Skip to main content

 • An active Google Cloud Project with billing enabled

-• BigQuery API and Cloud Resource Manager API enabled
+• BigQuery API enabled

 • A service account with appropriate permissions